thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

 meta:
   description: "Celebrate this 2021 Christmas party sailing the beautiful Gold
     Coast with Sailing in Paradise.
 Packages for up to 1 to 80 people. "
-  title: Gold Coast Christmas Party Boat | Sailing in Paradise
+  title: Gold Coast Christmas Party Boat | Christmas Party Cruise Gold Coast
 ---